jlehrer1/BTT-Practical/README.md

 # Installation
-In order to get certain system information that is displayed on the Touch Bar, you will need to install some `brew` and `gem` packages.
-If you aren't a developer, don't worry, it's all handled for you in the `requirements.sh` file.
-However, if you aren't a developer, you will still have to install the `XCode Developer Tools`, which will take up about 4GB of storage and may require a password.
+In order to get certain system information that is displayed on the Touch Bar, you will need to install some `brew` and `gem` packages (the list can be found in `requirements.sh`).
+If you aren't a developer, don't worry, it's all handled for you.
+However, you will still have to install the `XCode Developer Tools` if you haven't already, which will take up about 4GB of storage and may require a password.

 To install, open `Terminal.app`, and paste the following:
 ```